 Scrape vegetation and topsoil off of the site.
 The depth to which the subsoil must be removed depends on the soil type and thickness and height of the planned slab.
 A well-drained, sandy site may require only enough soil be removed to accommodate the stone sub-base and the concrete slab.
 If the soil has a high loam or clay content, several inches of soil may need to be removed and replaced with a sand or gravel mixture.
 For shallow excavations, hand tools may be adequate but for sites where more than a few inches of soil must be removed, machinery may be warranted.

-Compact the sub-grade material using a hand tamp or machinery.
-Recognize and fill in low spots.
+Compact the sub-grade material using a hand tamper or plate compactor.
+Note low spots and fill them in.

-Pound stakes into the ground in each corner and every several feet along the sides of the site perimeter.
+Pound stakes into the ground in each corner and at intervals of several feet along the sides of the site perimeter.